0xSardius/0xSardius/README.md

 - 👋 Hi, I’m @0xSardius
 - 👀 I’m interested in bringing more fun and freedom into people's lives with Web3.
 - 🌱 I’m currently learning web3 and smart contract development on all EVM compatible chains.
-- 💞️ I’m looking to collaborate on building dapps on Avalanche.
-Particularly DeFi and DAO related projects.
+- 💞️ I’m looking to collaborate on building web3projects on Avalanche.
+Particularly NFT and DAO related projects.
 LFG!
 - 📫 How to reach me 0xsardius@gmail.com

 <!---